gzmatte/ATR/README.md

 > Network Tweaks.

 > Installs Old Spotify and debloats it.
+(NOT WORKING ANYMORE)

 > Provides Steam Tweaks (Low RAM & CPU Usage).

 > Provides CS2 Tweaks

-> Installs Discord & Debloats it.
+> Installs Discord (64bits) & Debloats it.

 > Installs OBS, debloats it and setups it.

-> Installs Valorant & Tweaks it.

 > Includes OnBoardMemoryManager for Logitech.